Course Catalog

 5 units

 The first-year program is aimed at developing proficiency in Spanish.
 Listening, speaking, reading, and writing are addressed through classroom practice and supplemented by language laboratory work.
 Classes are taught entirely in Spanish and are held three days a week.
-(Formerly Instruction in the Spanish Language.)
-Prerequisite(s): Spanish Placement Examination score of 10.
+Prerequisite(s): Placement into Spanish 1 via the online Spanish Placement Assessment.

 SPAN 2